-1. Landmark Signs.
-Signs designated as landmark signs by the decision of the Village Board of Trustees shall be exempt from limitations on non-conforming signs.
-Landmark signs shall be subject to the provisions of Section 44-10-06.

-- 2. Replacement of Sign Copy.
-The replacement of sign panels, letters, or sign copy area is exempt from limitations on alterations to non-conforming signs, provided no work is done in a manner that alters the location, shape, size, illumination, material, sign copy, or appearance of the sign. - 3.
+- 1. Landmark Signs.
+Signs designated as landmark signs by decision of the Village Board of Trustees shall be exempt from limitations on non-conforming signs.
+Landmark signs are also exempt to the sign requirements of Section 44-10-05 and Section 44-10-06. - 2.
+Replacement of Sign Copy.
+The replacement of sign panels, letters, or sign copy area is exempt from all limitations on alterations to non-conforming signs, provided no work is done in a manner that alters the location, shape, size, illumination, material, sign copy, or appearance of the sign. - 3.
 Instructional Sign Repair and Replacement.
-Non-conforming instructional signs damaged by an event not within the means or control of the sign owner may be replaced exempt from the limitations of this Section. - 4.
+Non-conforming instructional signs damaged by an event not within the means or control of the sign owner may be replaced exempt from the limitations on non-conforming signs found in this Section. - 4.
 Public Right-of-Way Improvements.
-If improvements to public right-of-way are initiated that require movement or replacement of a nonconforming sign, the sign shall be permitted to be replaced in a new location exempt from the limitations of this Section.
+If improvements to public right-of-way are initiated that require movement or replacement of a nonconforming sign, the sign shall be permitted to be replaced in a new location exempt from the limitations on non-conforming signs found in this Section.

-E. Sign Abandonment and Amortization
+E. Sign Abandonment